dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Signed BMO forms for morgage application confirmation

 - [HEXAGONMI](#hexagonmi)
   - Enabled creating trim lines from scripting terminal
-	- Reviewd code updates from Shaharoz related CreateTrimLines tests
+  - Reviewed code updates from Shaharoz related CreateTrimLines tests
   - Enabled creating first form from scripting terminal
   - Enabled creating tooling from scripting terminal
   - Updated example script
   - Checked if all the scripts can be run on command line or not

 ## 2022-02-24

-- Discussed with Vladmir about Ukrane situation
+- Discussed with Vladmir about Ukraine situation
 - Called Burlington Property Tax department regarding where to send the tax bills
 - Sent TD Void Cheque to Cynthia
-- Paied Burlington Property Tax for Maple Avenue
+- Payed Burlington Property Tax for Maple Avenue
 - Working on organizing files
 - Registered all estates to AboutMyProperty

 - [HEXAGONMI](#hexagonmi)
   - Discussed with Mathew about moving documentation online
   - Asked Adrian to start getting familiar with Python scripting

 ## 2022-02-25

-- Paied Capital One statement
+- Payed Capital One statement
 - Checked RRSP and Tax for 2021
-- Purchased benko boxes and labels
+- Purchased Benko boxes and labels

 ## 2022-02-26

-- With Ethan attending hocky class
+- With Ethan attending hockey class
-- Paied SportsConcept Learn to Play Hocky starting from Mar.
+- Payed SportsConcept Learn to Play hockey starting from Mar.
 31st
 - Renewed BPL books
 - Purchased LEGO parts storage from Amazon